jventura1738/COSC320/Labs/Lab-11/README.md

 - must all be positive integers for the sake of clean file handling.
 - line 1: 0 for undirected, 1 for directed.
 - next line: each node in whatever order you want the node added.
-- a line with a '-' to mark the end of the nodes.
+- a line with a '-' to mark the end of the nodes. (do not include the quotes)
 - each line after will correspond to each node and end with a -1 to mark the end of said node's neighbors.
 - sample below: